ethics-workshop/2023/content/keynote.rst

-:title: The First International Workshop on Ethics in Computer
+:title: The Second International Workshop on Ethics in Computer
         Security
 :date: 2022-02-5 18:00
 :save_as: keynote.html